 Transparency is an essential component of institutional courage.
 Facebook made their harassment policy public last year, which is a great template for smaller companies, and a way for larger organisations to start discussions about their own policies.

 The best policies are created based on the feedback of actual employees.
 They can highlight where existing policies need to be improved, and point to examples that work well in other organisations.
 Once a policy is in place, it’s equally important to make sure that employees know it exists.
 That includes making it available for everyone to access.

 Explain how incidents will be handled before they happen

 Even with a clear policy in place that everyone is aware of, it can still be intimidating to start a conversation about harassment.
 Sharing the process for submitting a complaint with the whole company is a good start, but a better solution is to hold a dedicated meeting in order to explain the policy and how it works, while also answering questions from employees.

 Encourage whistleblowing and make it easy to start a conversation

 When institutional betrayal is present, employees are punished for speaking out.
 Offer people different ways to come forward with complaints and concerns.
-Managers need to make themselves available, but other options include reporting the incident to HR, submitting anonymous feedback or calling an anonymous whistleblowing hotline.
+Managers need to make themselves available, but other options include reporting the incident to HR, submitting confidential feedback or calling a confidential whistleblowing hotline.